-An otoplasty is a surgical procedure offered by Dr. Stanislaw that can change the position, shape, and size of an ear.
-The most common reason for performing an otoplasty is when the ear sticks out too far from the head, giving the ear the appearance of being too large.
-In this situation, an otoplasty restructures the ear so it is closer to the head, creating the appearance of a smaller ear.
-An otoplasty can be performed on just one ear, if only one ear sticks out, or both ears if both ears stick out.
+An otoplasty is a surgical procedure offered by double board-certified Dr. Paul Stanislaw that can change the position, shape, and size of the ears.
+The most common reason for performing an otoplasty is that ears stick out too far from the head, giving them a dissatisfying appearance of being too large.
+To solve this, an otoplasty restructures the ear so and can bring it closer to the head, creating the appearance of a smaller ear.
+An otoplasty can be performed on just one ear if only one ear sticks out, or both.

-Children usually undergo an otoplasty at 5 years of age or older.
-There are two main reasons for this: The first reason is because at this age the child’s ear has nearly reached its adult size.
-The second reason is that at 5 years old (the beginning of school) the child is developing a sense of body identity, and will start to recognize that their ear or ears look different from their peers.
+For a child to be eligible for otoplasty, they must be 5 years of age or older.
+There are two main reasons for this: The first is because at this age, the ear has nearly reached its adult size.
+The second reason is that at 5 years old (the beginning of school) the child is developing a sense of self consciousness, and will start to recognize that their ear or ears look different from their peers.

-Because the incision for an otoplasty is in the crease behind the ear, the sutures cannot be seen after the surgery.
-The sutures are removed one week after the surgery.
 Even though the incision is in the crease behind the ear, there is still bruising on the front side of the ear.
-This bruising can be present for 1 to 2 weeks.
-If the patient’s hair covers their ears, they can easily go out in public without anyone knowing they had an otoplasty.
+This bruising may be visible for one to two weeks.
+If the patient has long hair that covers their ears, they can easily go out in public without anyone knowing they had ear reshaping surgery.
 If the patient has short hair and if they don’t want anyone to know they had an otoplasty, they may need to change their schedule for 1 to 2 weeks until the bruising subsides.

 Dressings are not usually used for adults who undergo an otoplasty.
-In children however, a dressing is usually applied for the first several days to protect the ears from inadvertent trauma while sleeping.
+In children, however, a dressing is usually applied for the first several days to protect the ears from inadvertent damage while sleeping.
 Adult patients can shower and wash their hair the day after surgery, and children can wash their hair in a shower once the dressing is removed.

-An otoplasty provides a lifelong change to the appearance of a patient’s ear or ears.
+The results of an otoplasty are permanent, providing a lifelong change to the appearance of a patient’s ear or ears.